Conditions for participation

 Some courses may require the use of a computer to do some research on the internet or prepare reports or oral presentations.
 We strongly recommend that you bring your laptop.

 A printer is available in the ESP office.
-Information and advice will be given on arrival.
-Please be aware that in France, computers have “AZERTY” keyboards (not “QWERTY”) and they are mostly PC and not Mac computers.
+If you need to print anything, please consult the ESP team for advice.
+Be aware that in France, computers have “AZERTY” keyboards (not “QWERTY”) and they are mostly PC and not Mac computers.

 The main university building has wireless connections and you will be given access.
 All of the residences have wireless internet access.